iomesh/docs/docs/deploy/setup-iomesh.md

 ---
-id: setup-iomesh-storage
+id: setup-iomesh
-title: Setup IOMesh Storage
+title: Setup IOMesh
-sidebar_label: Setup IOMesh Storage
+sidebar_label: Setup IOMesh
 ---

 Block devices on worker nodes are needed to be mounted to IOMesh cluster so that IOMesh could utilize them to construct and provide distributed storage service.